 Q: How long will you be located in Whitmore Lake?

 A: Whitmore Lake is only our temporary location.
-Within the next one to two years, we will be moving to a brand new, permanent facility in the Brighton/Howell area.
-Once the purchase of land and building plans are finalized, we will provide more details about this location.
+We hope to move into a permanent facility in the Brighton/Howell area for the 2018-2019 school year.
+Once the building plans are finalized, we will provide more details about the location.

 Q: How are you currently sharing your building with another school?